 - 1. Shut off the external gas supply by closing the external gas supply ball valve. - 2.
 Locate the port on the top of the NATURAL GAS High Gas Pressure Switch (see Figure 5-3) and loosen the screw inside a few turns to open it.
 Do not remove this screw completely.
 Alternatively, you can remove the 1/4 inch plug shown in the top half of Figure 5-3 and install a hose barb fitting in that location. - 3.
 Attach one end of the plastic tubing to the port or barb fitting and the other end to a 0 16" W.C.
-(0 - 4.0 kPa) manometer. - 4.
-Apply the reading of the manifold pressure taken in Step 15 of section 4.5.1 (Natural Gas train) and/or 4.5.2 (Propane gas train), and plug them into the following formulas, which calculate the maximum allowable gas pressure: - Natural Gas Pressure → \\\\\ x 1.5 = \\\\ max gas pressure - Propane Gas Pressure → \\\\\ x 1.5 = \\\\ max gas pressure - 5.
+(0 4.0 kPa) manometer. - 4.
+Apply the reading of the manifold pressure taken in Step 15 of Section 4.4 and plug it into the following formulas, which calculate the maximum allowable gas pressure: - Natural Gas Pressure → \\\\\ x 1.5 = \\\\ max gas pressure - 5.
 Remove the cover from the High Gas Pressure switch and set the dial indicator to 20 (the maximum). - 6.
 Open the external gas supply ball valve upstream of the unit. - 7.
 Start the unit in MANUAL mode and adjust the Air/Fuel Valve position to bring the unit up to 100%. - 8.
 Slowly increase the manifold gas supply pressure by turning the Gas Pressure Adjustment Screw in the Downstream SSOV (see Figure 5-2) while reading the CO level on the combustion analyzer.
 Adjust the manifold pressure until the CO reading is 300 ppm.
-Note the number of turns you make, as you will turn it back to its original position in step 11. below.
+Note the number of turns you make, as you will turn it back to its original position in step 11, below.